EmptyFlow/PostgreSQL.Migrations/docs/console.md

 ## Profile file
 A profile file is a simple text file containing a few lines.
 A profile file is an alternative way to populate some parameters such as connection strings, files, strategy, and group for operations `apply`, `revert`, `force-revert` etc.
+If profile file not is not specified then will be try to read `migrationprofile` in current directory.
 Format in profile file as follow:
 ```
 [name of parameter] [value of parameter]